The Leopard (1963 film): Shooting

 Filming started in May 1962 in Palermo.
 The first two weeks of the two-month location shoot in Sicily were dedicated to battle scenes.
-After 22 weeks of location scenes, interiors would be shot in Rome.
-The ball scene (over 44 minutes) in Palazzo Valguarnera-Gangi in Palermo became famous for its duration and opulence.
+After 22 weeks of location scenes, interiors were shot in Rome.
+The film's climactic ball scene, which was shot in Palazzo Valguarnera-Gangi in Palermo, became famous for its duration (it runs for over 46 minutes in the completed film) and opulence.

 Lancaster called Visconti "the finest director I've ever worked with."
-All the scenes with Lancaster would be shot in English, and dubbed into Italian for the Italian version; other scenes would be filmed in Italian then dubbed into English for the English version.
+The scenes with Lancaster were shot in English and dubbed into Italian for the Italian version of the film, while most of the other scenes were filmed in Italian and dubbed into English for the English version.
 Lancaster was dubbed by Corrado Gaipa, and his French co-star Alain Delon was dubbed by Carlo Sabatini.
-Archibald Colquhoun worked as dialogue director.
+Archibald Colquhoun worked as the film's dialogue director.
+The French version was written by René Barjavel.

 By May 1963, it was reported the film had cost Titanus $5 million.

 Versions

-The Leopard has circulated in at least four different versions: